Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M10L02_Build_Business_Process_Flow.md

 20. Click **+ Add** and select **Add Stage**.

-21. Add the new stage to the right of the **Knowledge Assessment** stage.
+21. Add the new stage to the right of the **Knowledge Assessment** stage by dragging from the components tab.

 22. Select the new stage, go to the **Properties** tab, enter **Activate** for **Display Name**, and click **Apply**.